 Many courses fulfill multiple core designation requirements.
 Please note: Course designations generally ARE instructor-specific; that is, students must take the course with the instructor listed to fulfill the designation requirement.
-See Zagweb for semester-specific offerings, schedule, and availability searching by attribute: instructions below.
+See Zagweb for semester-specific offerings, schedule, and availability searching by attribute: scroll to end of document for instructions.